-Goodwill amounts to SEK 7 849 million as of April 30, 2024 and represents a significant proportion of Elekta's total assets.
+GOODWILL Description How our audit addressed this key audit matter Goodwill amounts to SEK 7 849 million as of April 30, 2024 and rep- resents a significant proportion of Elekta's total assets.
 Goodwill amounts are allocated to the Group's cash-generating units (CGUs).

-Impairment testing of goodwill with an indefinite useful life is carried out annually, or more frequently if there are indications of a decline in value.
+Impairment testing of goodwill with an indefinite useful life is carried Our review has included, among other things, the following review measures; Mapping and evaluation of the company's process for establishing and conducting impairment tests out annually, or more frequently if there are indications of a decline in value.
 When the book value exceeds the estimated recoverable amount, the asset is impaired to the recoverable amount.
-The recoverable amount is the highest of a CGU's net realizable value and value in use, which corresponds to the discounted present value of future cash flows.
+The recoverable amount is Review of the Company's identification of cash-generating units (CGU) Evaluation using own valuation experts regarding used valuation methods and calculation models the highest of a CGU's net realizable value and value in use, which corre- sponds to the discounted present value of future cash flows.
 Future cash flows are based on the forecast approved by management.
-The estimates are based on the financial budget for the next fiscal year as determined by the Executive Management, and expected future development up to five years.
+The esti- mates are based on the financial budget for the next fiscal year as deter- mined by the Executive Management, and expected future development Assessment of the plausibility of assumptions made Conducted a sensitivity analysis of the company's impairment test Analysis of the reliability of the current year's forecast by up to five years.
 As described in Note 18, the calculations of utilization values assume that important assumptions are made regarding, among other things, growth rates, gross margin and discount rates.

-➤ Note 18 describes significant assumptions used in the calculation of the value in use.
+Other Information than the annual accounts and consolidated accounts of the value in use.
 As the value in use is dependent upon these assumptions, we have assessed valuation of goodwill as a key audit matter.